15 Types of Flatfish to Eat in the Ocean: The Ultimate Guide

 Pacific Sanddab

-The Pacific Sanddab is flat fish types that is with a light brown color, with occasional orange or white spots.
-They’re known as a “left-eyed” flounders with eyes on both their left sides of the head of the Sanddab.
+The Pacific Sanddab is a flat fish type that is with a light brown color, with occasional orange or white spots.
+They’re known as “left-eyed” flounders with eyes on both their left sides of the head of the Sanddab.
 They’re bottom-dwelling species, which range from Baja up to the Bering Sea.

 While they are located in depths of 30 bis 1800 feet, they are the most plentiful, between 120 and 300 feet.
 They consume small fish like squid eggs and crustaceans.
 Sanddabs are typically caught commercially by bottom trawlers and occasionally smaller boats using hooks and lines.
 The flesh of the Pacific Sanddab is mild, sweet as well as low-fat.